vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 I'm reaching out because I understand the challenges you're facing at [Practice Name] in managing patients with chronic conditions like asthma, COPD, and kidney disease.
 Between inadequate reimbursement for Chronic Care Management services, alert fatigue from existing clinical tools, and the administrative burden of documentation and billing, it seems like the system is working against both you and your patients.

-At ArdiA Health Labs, we've built something different—a Clinical Intelligence Engine that moves healthcare "from alerting to solving."
+At Ardia Health, we've built something different—a Clinical Intelligence Engine that moves healthcare "from alerting to solving."
 Rather than sending hundreds of alerts that get ignored (most physicians report seeing 500+ alerts per day from their clinical systems), our platform analyzes patterns across symptoms, environment, patient history, and device data to deliver specific, actionable solutions with clinical justification.

 Here's what that means for practices like yours: